Flag of the Philippines: Prohibited acts

 The Act mandates that violators shall, upon conviction, be punished by fine or imprisonment.

+However, some usage is tolerated such as the use of Philippine flag as patches in athlete's uniforms.
+Another case is of public officials and employees such as politicians often wearing pins with the flag as the motif.

 Relevant customs

 Pledge

 The Pledge of Allegiance to the Philippine flag (distinct from the Patriotic Oath of Allegiance) should be recited while standing with the right hand with palm open raised shoulder high.
-Individuals whose faith or religious beliefs prohibit them from making such pledge are permitted to excuse themselves, but are required by law to show full respect when the pledge is being rendered by standing at attention.
+Individuals whose faith or religious beliefs prohibit them from making such pledge as well as singing the national anthem are permitted to excuse themselves, but are required by law to show full respect when the pledge is being rendered by standing at attention.

 The law makes no statement regarding the language in which the pledge must be recited, but the pledge is written (and therefore recited) in the Filipino language.

 Flag anthem

 Spanish, Tagalog and English versions of the national anthem have been given official status throughout Philippine history.
 However, only the most recent and current "Filipino" version is officially recognized by law.
 The Flag and Heraldic Code, approved on February 12, 1998, specifies, Lupang Hinirang, "The National Anthem shall always be sung in the national language within or without the country"; violation of the law is punishable by a fine and imprisonment.